HugoSchweke/QSproteome_protocol/README.md

 <div>
 <img src="./doc/images/TOC_Schweke_manuscript_revisions_forGitHub.png" width="60%" align="right"/>

-QSPROTEOME is a free standalone and easy-to-use command-line interface (CLI) software that enables the fast and automated 2D projection of either predefined features of protein surface (electrostatic potential, Kyte-Doolittle hydrophobicity, Wimley-White hydrophobicity, stickiness and surface relief) or any descriptor encoded in the temperature factor column of a PDB file.
-The 2D maps computed by QSPROTEOME can be used to analyze and/or compare protein surface properties.
+QSPROTEOME is a free standalone and easy-to-use command-line interface (CLI) software that detect homo-oligomerization from AlphaFold homodimeric predictions.
+The user can use the structure of these predictions to reconstruct full length AlphaFold homomeric complexes.
 </div>